ExcitedCorgi/Fivem_interiorteleports/README.md

 # /interiortp (interiorname)

 # Fivem InteriorTeleports
-A simple script that makes a command so you can teleport between any interior that you cannot normally reach.
+A simple script that makes a command so you can teleport between any interior that you normally can't reach.
 Here's a list of all the possible places you can teleport

 doomsday doomsdaysub iaafacility